Adeyemo-Ayobami/Swing-Calculator/README.md

-NAME: ADEKUNLE ABDULMUJEEB ADESHINA
+NAME: ADEYEMO JOSIAH AYOBAMI
-MATRIC NO: U23CYS1074
+MATRIC NO: U23MTH1025
-DEPT: CYBER SECURITY
+DEPT: MATHEMATICS

 NOTE: If you must use a bracket while using the calculator, remember to close it; otherwise, you will get an error.
 Everything else works just fine.